 Whey protein is commonly used for improving athletic performance and increasing strength, but some studies support its potential in weight management as well.

-Research from the Journal of the American College of Nutrition (JACN) tested a whey protein supplement fortified with compounds designed to aid in muscle recovery following highly demanding resistance exercise.
+Research from the Journal of the American College of Nutrition (JACN) tested a protein supplement fortified with compounds designed to aid in muscle recovery following highly demanding resistance exercise.
 The study noted reduced muscle damage markers and improved athletic performance in subjects who absorbed the whey protein (x).

-Furthermore, other studies have shown that whey protein may be able to improve lean body mass, muscle size and strength, rendering it a bastion for positive benefits when it comes to athletic appeal.
-To improve performance during training, experts often believe that the best way to consume whey protein is just before, during and immediately following a workout (x).
+Furthermore, other studies have shown that protein may be able to improve lean body mass, muscle size and strength, rendering it a bastion for positive benefits when it comes to athletic appeal.
+To improve performance during training, experts often believe that the best way to consume protein is just before, during and immediately following a workout (x).

 For some people, whey protein may help with weight maintenance.
 But the fact of the matter is, getting adequate protein is essential to lose weight.
 It helps keep you full while also fueling muscle mass instead of fat (in conjunction with exercise).
-But here’s the kicker: Whey protein is most successful with a low-calorie diet and the aforementioned exercise plan (x).
+But here’s the kicker: It is most successful with a low-calorie diet and the aforementioned exercise plan (x).

 How Whey Protein Benefits the Body

-Once processed, whey protein is normally sold as a powder on its own or mixed into smoothie powders and drink mixes that also contain other nutrients.
+Once processed, it is normally sold as a powder on its own or mixed into smoothie powders and drink mixes that also contain other nutrients.
 It is also used as a supplement to address protein deficiencies or malnutrition issues, but it is most often used in an effort to increase athletic performance and improve body composition.
-Now that we know why people choose to use it, what does whey protein do for the body and how does it protein work?
+Now that we know why people choose to use it, what does protein do for the body and how does it protein work?

 Research suggests that consuming whey following resistance training may enhance muscle function and decrease muscle recovery time (x).
 Studies produce evidence that supports the potential effects of protein supplements on muscle mass, strength and aerobic/anaerobic power in healthy adults (x).